-The Chair of the Saint John Vianney College Seminary (SJV) Board of Trustees, the Most Reverend Bernard Hebda, Archbishop of Saint Paul and Minneapolis, announced that he approved the Board’s recommendation to appoint the Rev. Jonathan Kelly as the 9th Rector of SJV.
-He will succeed the Rev. Michael Becker who concludes his term as Rector at the end of the 2020-2021 academic year.
+The Chair of the Saint John Vianney College Seminary (SJV) Board of Trustees, the Most Reverend Bernard Hebda, Archbishop of Saint Paul and Minneapolis, announced in January 2021 that he approved the Board’s recommendation to appoint the Rev. Jonathan Kelly as the 9th Rector of SJV.
+Father Kelly succeeded the Rev. Michael Becker, who concluded his term as Rector at the end of the 2020-2021 academic year.
 The Most Reverend Andrew Cozzens, Auxiliary Bishop, led a search committee, comprised of lay and ordained Board members and seminary staff, to find Father Becker’s successor.

 Father Kelly was ordained for the Archdiocese of Saint Paul and Minneapolis in 2011.
 He first served as Parochial Vicar of All Saints Catholic Church and School in Lakeville, Minnesota.
 Father Kelly was assigned as Formator and Spiritual Director at SJV in 2014.
 He is also a member of the Companions of Christ, a fraternity of priests in the Archdiocese.

 “Father Kelly has excelled in each of his assignments,” said Archbishop Hebda.
 “The search committee recognized his generous priestly heart, keen intellect, and relevant experience.
 It is obvious that he is joyful in his priesthood and will provide an excellent example for the young men discerning their call at the college seminary.
 I am grateful for his willingness to accept this important ministry in the Church.”